| | | | |

 • Keep oil under the bread: there must be olive oil under the dough before you set it aside to rise.
 Make sure to spread the oil out again on the pan before pressing the bread out.

-If your home is quite warm, we recommend making the dough in the morning so you can keep an eye on it, and prevent over-proofing.
+• If the room temperature is warm: if your home is quite warm, we recommend making the dough in the morning so you can keep an eye on it, and prevent over-proofing.
 Or refrigerate for the bulk ferment, until doubled in size.

 Focaccia Topping Ideas